mattes337/MoRAG/PRD.md

     * Page number/section ID (for documents/websites).
     * Image reference/URL (for image-derived text).
     * Generated topics.
 * **FR1.9 Embedding Generation:**
-  * Utilize a pre-trained sentence transformer model (e.g., from Hugging Face) or an API like OpenAI Embeddings to generate vector embeddings for each (summary \+ chunk) combination.
+  * Utilize Google Gemini API with text-embedding-004 model to generate vector embeddings for each (summary \+ chunk) combination.
-  * The choice of embedding model should be configurable.
+  * Fallback to sentence transformer models (e.g., from Hugging Face) should be configurable for offline scenarios or cost optimization.
 * **FR1.10 Vector Storage (Qdrant):**
   * Store the generated embeddings along with their corresponding text chunks and metadata in a Qdrant collection.
   * Ensure Qdrant is configured with appropriate indexing for efficient similarity search.